simbarras/celeritas-docs/presentations/snowmass-poster-202207/abstract.md

 _Celeritas_, a new GPU MC detector simulation code designed to take advantage of the massive processing power of the DOE's Leadership Computing Facilities (LCFs).
-With _Celeritas_ we plan to bridge the gap between HEP computing frameworks and the expanding DOE LCF network, vastly expanding the total compute capacity available to experiments for MC production campaigns.
-Here we present a roadmap for _Celeritas_, its architecture, physics capabilities, and strategies for its integration with existing and future experimental HEP computing workflows.
+With _Celeritas_ we plan to bridge the gap between HEP computing frameworks and the expanding DOE LCF network, vastly increasing the total compute capacity available to experiments for MC production campaigns.
+Here we present a roadmap for _Celeritas_, including its architecture, physics capabilities, and strategies for its integration with existing and future experimental HEP computing workflows.

+# Tracks

+- Computational Frontier
+  - Theoretical Calculations and Simulation